RmdanJr/Building-Microservices/README.md

 Service-oriented architecture (SOA) is a design approach where multiple services collaborate to provide some end set of capabilities.
 A service here typically means a completely separate operating system process.
 Communication between these services occurs via calls across a network rather than method calls within a process boundary.

-It aims to promote the reusability of software, make it easier to maintain or rewrite software. <u>The microservices is a specific approach to do SOA well.</u>
+It aims to promote the reusability of software and make it easier to maintain or rewrite software. <ins>The microservices is a specific approach to do SOA well.</ins>

 ### Other Decompositional Techniques